KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ---

+## Add an Excel file for translation

+---

 ## What is a Translation Memory?

-A translation memory (TM) is a database that stores previously translated text segments as source–target pairs.
+A translation memory (TM) is a database that automatically stores previously translated text segments as source–target pairs.
 When translating, memoQ compares new content with existing entries in the translation memory and suggests:

 - exact matches
 - similar (fuzzy) matches